vsafontlopez/elecktAR/README.md

 <b>How to create a new flashcard? :white_check_mark:</b>

-1. Navigate to GitHub Repository and locate the folder <flashcards/b> on the left of the top corner.
+1. Navigate to GitHub Repository and locate the folder **flashcards** on the left of the top corner.
 2.
 3.
 4.